 We are also registered in Achilles JQS, FPAL and EPIM JQS.

-1971: Einar Dahl-Jørgensen, travelled from Norway to start further education within steel construction at the Lehigh University, USA.
+1971: Einar Dahl-Jørgensen embarked on a journey from Norway to pursue advanced studies in steel construction at Lehigh University in the USA.

-1972: Completed a summer development program about Polymer concrete.
-This resulted in his first publication as a co-author.
+1972: Successfully completed a summer development program focused on Polymer concrete, which led to his first publication as a co-author.

-1973: Won a student research competition on polymer concrete solution for bridge constructions.
+1973: Achieved first place in a prestigious student research competition for developing a polymer concrete solution specifically designed for bridge constructions.

-1975: Back in Norway, Mr. Jørgensen was hired an as assistant professor at the Norwegian Institute of Technology.
-The institute was mostly focusing on cement, but he took additional chemistry subjects which included mechanical polymer properties in parallel.
+1975: Upon returning to Norway, Jørgensen was appointed as an assistant professor at the Norwegian Institute of Technology.
+While the institute primarily focused on cement, he also pursued additional chemistry subjects that explored the mechanical properties of polymers.

-1978: He was hired at SINTEF, Norway, one of Europe’s largest independent research organisations continuing project involving polymers in concrete solutions.
+1978: He became a member of SINTEF, Norway, which is one of Europe's leading independent research organizations dedicated to ongoing projects involving polymers in concrete solutions.

-1989: Mr. Jørgensen in his PhD further describes alternatives and concluded thermoset polymer materials were the best candidates.
+1989: Dr. Jørgensen in his PhD further describes alternatives and concluded thermoset polymer materials were the best candidates.

-1990: The newly founded SINTEF Petroleum research hired Mr. Jørgensen and he brought with him two projects as a project manager.
+1990: The newly founded SINTEF Petroleum research, hired Dr. Jørgensen and he brought with him two projects as a project manager.

-This report describes the development of a high temperature resistive material for use in well with high temperature and high pressure (HPHT).
-The continued work resulted in a patent award for the solution to be used in HPHT oil wells.
+This report outlines the progress made in developing a highly heat-resistant material specifically designed for use in wells with high temperatures and pressures (HPHT).
+The ongoing efforts resulted in the granting of a patent for this solution, which is now utilized also in HPHT oil wells.

-This was a different material alternative and should later be the start of the first versions of the ThermaSet solution.
-The results showed that the curing time could be accurately regulated over a large temperature range, and that the low viscous material was easily pumpable at the rig site.
+This alternative material proved to be the catalyst for the development of the initial iterations of the ThermaSet solution.
+Extensive testing revealed that the curing time could be precisely controlled across a wide range of temperatures, and the low viscosity of the material made it easily pumpable at the rig site.

-With all this background the road was paved to establish a company.
+With all of this extensive background and expertise, the path was laid out for the establishment of a successful company.

-1992: Brønnteknologiutvikling (BTU) was established with 4 former colleagues from the Petroleum institute.
-The company should develop packers for oil wells plus work to scale up the ThermaSet resin solution from lab to market.
+1992: The company Brønnteknologiutvikling (BTU) was established with four former colleagues from the Petroleum Institute.
+The company's primary objective was to develop packers for oil wells and to scale up the ThermaSet resin solution from the laboratory to the market.

-1994: Project funding from the Norwegian Research Council was granted targeted to develop the ThermaSet solution for themarket.
-Additional funding partners were Statoil and Amerada Hess.
+1994: The project received funding from the Norwegian Research Council, with a specific focus on developing the ThermaSet solution for the market.
+Additional funding partners included Statoil and Amerada Hess.

-A partnership with Jotun Polymer was established and further development and extensive testing took place and the first commercial ThermaSet solution was a fact and patented.
+A partnership was forged with Jotun Polymer, leading to further development and rigorous testing.
+As a result, the first commercial ThermaSet solution became a reality and was successfully patented.